FloskelSalomon/quapos/README.md

 This folder contains the according notebooks to analyse S-opsin stained outer segments.
 The demo folder includes:

 - `classifier.cl`: the trained supervised machine learning model to segment images into signal and background
--
+- `model-validation.ipynb`: example workflow how the model has been validated

-- contains the classifier file
+- `image-segmentation.ipynb`: demonstrating segmentation of the model of selected images
-- notebooks which were used to create the plots and the statistics
+- `feature-extraction.ipynb`: example workflow how features were extracted from one image
-- demo folder to demonstrate the workflow
+- `correlation-matrix-postnatal-development.ipynb`: notebook to demonstrate how the correlation matrix for the postnatal development was computed
-- data folder where all the images were uploaded to (additional repository necessary, because data = big)
+- `umap-postnatal.development.ipynb`:
-    - original czi files from the LM images ~ 50-60 GB
+- `statistical-analysis.ipynb`: statistical analysis of selected features shown in the paper

-    - discuss with Suse how big the EM images are
+Additionally, the folder contains subfolders were computed images, plots, and extracted features are saved accordingly.
+The repository here does not contain the original czi files.
+To access them please use the following link: ....

 ## 3. System Requirements